tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 2. If the tests pass, the project is built, zipped, and pushed to AWS S3
 3. If the tests and build are successful, the zip is deployed to AWS Elastic Beanstalk.

-If this fails at any point I get an email and red warnings on Github.
+If this fails at any point I get an email and red warnings on Github notifying me.

-Github actions are powerful and you can do far more complicated things than I am doing, but if this interests you or lines up with a project you are working on read on and I'll go over step-by-step how I accomplished this.
+Github actions are powerful and you can do far more complicated things than I am doing.
+But if this interests you, or lines up with a project you are working on, read on and I'll go over step-by-step how I did this.

 ## 1. Create a new IAM User
-I decided to create a specific IAM User for Github Actions, and specifically this repo/project.
+I decided to create a specific IAM User for Github Actions, and specifically this repo.

 Log into you AWS Console using your admin account (you created an admin account right?
 Try not to use you root account) and navigate to IAM.